Example drugs charts showing 1st line medications used are in Appendix 1.

 In medically assisted alcohol detox, the patient is required to stop alcohol intake abruptly, its effects are replaced by a benzodiazepine that has cross-tolerance in a safe and structured manner.
 This can be reduced at a rate that prevents withdrawal symptoms, but without promoting over-sedation, and ultimately stopped altogether.
 The process involves providing a large enough initial dose to prevent severe withdrawal symptoms including seizures, delirium tremens, severe anxiety or autonomic instability, but to withdraw the medication before physical dependence on its effects begins.

 Alongside the fixed reduction, as required (PRN) chlordiazepoxide should be prescribed, with a maximum of 250 mg daily (including regular).
-If there is evidence of particularly severe withdrawal symptoms discuss this with a senior doctor in BAS who will may request this be increased to a maximum dose of 300 mg daily, or higher if appropriate, as well as considering any other management steps.
-Patients are able to request PRN doses from nursing staff if they are experiencing withdrawal symptoms, or these may be actively offered by nursing staff if they observe evidence of withdrawal.
-Nursing staff may use Clinical Institute Withdrawal Assessment for Alcohol (CIWA - Ar) scoring to help them judge the severity of withdrawal that a patient is experiencing and to guide if PRN doses are needed (appendix 4), a score of 10 or over generally indicates that a PRN should be given.
-However, where staff are experienced in making these judgements use of CIWA is not a necessity, there are situations where alongside a fixed reduction, PRN administration may be appropriate even when a patient is not scoring on CIWA.
-Nursing staff should seek senior support if unsure if PRN doses should be administered.
+If there is evidence of particularly severe withdrawal symptoms, discuss this with a senior doctor in BAS who may request this be increased to a maximum dose of 300 mg daily, or higher if appropriate, as well as considering any other management steps.
+Patients can request PRN doses from nursing staff if they are experiencing withdrawal symptoms, or these may be actively offered by nursing staff if they observe evidence of withdrawal.
+Nursing staff must use the Clinical Institute Withdrawal Assessment for Alcohol (CIWA - Ar) scoring to help them judge the severity of withdrawal that a patient is experiencing and to guide if PRN doses are needed (Appendix 3), a score of 10 or over generally indicates that a PRN should be given.
+CIWA score must be recorded in the notes prior to administration of any PRN doses and again 1hr after administration of the PRN dose.

 2nd line – Diazepam